projectmesa/mesa/docs/migration_guide.md

 SolaraViz(model, components=[make_space_component(agent_portrayal)])
 ```

+While the above approach still works, version 3.3.0 introduced `SpaceRenderer`, which changes how space visualizations are rendered.
+Check out the updated [Mesa documentation](https://mesa.readthedocs.io/latest/tutorials/4_visualization_basic.html) for guidance on upgrading your model’s visualization using `SpaceRenderer`.

 #### Plotting "measures"

 "Measure" plots also need to be made explicit here.
 Previously, measure could either be 1) A function that receives a model and returns a solara component or 2) A string or list of string of variables that are collected by the datacollector and are to be plotted as a line plot.
 1) still works, but you can pass that function to "components" directly.
 2) needs to explicitly call the `make_plot_measure()`function.